terry40k/FFXIV-Nerv-FC/README.md

 - **Profile Fetching**: Fetches the profile image and details of the winning member from FFXIV Lodestone
 - **Details Display**: Displays the winning member's profile details in a table
 - **Simulation Statistics**: Displays the total number of simulations run
-- **Closest Members**: Tracks and displays members who rolled numbers closest to the winning number
+- **Closest Members**: Tracks and displays members who rolled and total count to the closest of the winning number

 ## How It Works